-To earn a degree in Educational Administration, a student must complete the following 36 semester hours: EDUC 6300, 6310; EDAD 6301, 6302, 6303, 6304, 6306, 6308, 6309, 6310, 6313, and 6391.
+To earn a degree in Principalship, a student must complete the following 36 semester hours: EDUC 6300, 6310; EDAD 6301, 6302, 6303, 6304, 6306, 6308, 6309, 6310, 6313, and 6391.

-To earn the Texas Professional Certificate in Mid-Management School Administration, the student must complete the 36 semester hours above, earn the MEd degree, have a valid Texas teaching certificate, have completed two years of successful teaching, and must complete 9 additional semester hours: EDUC 63 70 (for secondary certificate holders only) or EDUC 6371 (for elementary certificate holders only) and six semester hours selected from approved graduate electives in education.
-Students must also successfully complete a comprehensive examination as required by the Texas State Board of Education.
+To earn the Texas Standard Principal Certificate, the student must complete the 36 semester hours above, earn the M.Ed. degree, have a valid Texas teaching certificate, have completed two years of successful teaching, and must complete 9 additional semester hours: EDUC 6370 (for secondary certificate holders only) or EDUC 6371 (for elementary certificate holders only) and six semester hours selected from approved graduate electives in education.
+Students must also successfully complete a comprehensive examination as required by the Texas State Board of Educator Certification.